 The Audit Committee’s key objectives are the provision of effective governance over the appropriateness of the Group’s financial reporting.

-The Audit Committee comprises John Bason, Chairman, and all of the non-executive directors in office.
+The Audit Committee comprises Anne-Francoise Nesmes, Chairman, and all of the non-executive directors in office.
 Members of the Audit Committee are appointed by the Board following recommendations by the Nomination Committee and the Audit Committee’s membership is reviewed by the Nomination Committee and as part of the annual Board performance evaluation.

-To learn more about the Audit Committee and its activities during the last financial year, go to pages 45-51 of
+To learn more about the Audit Committee and its activities during the last financial year, go to pages 74-78 of our 2022 Annual Report.

 Being a responsible partner matters to us.
 We have made good progress in our efforts to create a more sustainable business, by responding proactively to opportunities that arise and through pragmatic investment.
 I would like to thank my colleagues for their hard work and enthusiasm on the journey so far.